Hetero Drugs: Swine Flu Outbreak

-In 2009, as the swine flu outbreak was spreading across the globe and various health organizations and government agencies were piling up stocks of Oseltamivir as precautionary measures, Hetero supplied generic Oseltamivir under its brand name Fluvir.
+In 2009, Hetero established Hetero Biopharma, a dedicated R&D unit, and set up a biological manufacturing unit in Hyderabad and quickly became a manufacturer of affordable biosimilars.
+In the same year, Hetero garnered widespread attention for its public health emergency response capabilities during the Swine Flu outbreak.
+As various health organizations and government agencies were piling up stocks of Oseltamivir as precautionary measures, Hetero supplied generic Oseltamivir under its brand name Fluvir.

-Hetero delivered 10 million doses of Oseltamivir to the Indian government in 2009, and shipped about 80 million doses to over 60 countries.
-Hetero received its second order from Indian government to supply another 10 million doses of Oseltamivir later in 2009.
+Hetero delivered 10 million doses of Oseltamivir to the Indian government in 2009, and shipped about 80 million doses to over 60 countries.Hetero received its second order from Indian government to supply another 10 million doses of Oseltamivir later in 2009.